bvi1994/marko-giphy-keyboard/tutorial.md

 ### What we have learned so far

-Lets take a step back what we learned so far just by building the searchbar component.
+Let's take a step back what we learned so far just by building the searchbar component.

  - `onCreate` method and what it does
  - Initializing `state` of a component, how to modify the value of the `state` and how to access the `state` in HTML